-If the question is whether you should or should not calibrate your computer monitor, the answer is yes.
-If you are a photographer, you should.
+If the question is whether you should or should not calibrate your monitor, the answer is yes.
+If you are a photographer, you definitely should.
 But why?

 For example, most prints come back too dark.
-That’s because most people set their computer monitors too bright, overcompensating during the image processing by making it “darker.”
+That’s because most people set their computer monitors far too bright, overcompensating during image processing by making it “darker.”
 You need to set the brightness to a standard.
-By calibrating your monitor, you will get the right setting for brightness, as well as white balance, contrast, and color fidelity.
-You want your computer monitor is to display these important factors as accurately as possible to the prints look as closely as possible to what you saw on the screen.
+By calibrating your monitor, you will get the right setting for brightness – as well as white balance, contrast, and color fidelity.
+You want your computer monitor is to display these important factors as accurately as possible so the prints look as accurately as possible to what you saw on the screen.

 At left, you can see how the Datacolor Spyder colorimeter hangs over the edge of the computer screen and reads the color and light values from the monitor during a calibration diagnostic test.